ImageMagick/Usage-Markdown/quantize/index.md

 ## The Colors in an Image {#handling}

 Information about images, such as the number of colors used and the overall spread can be very important to programs and scripts that are trying to make decisions about the best techniques to use.
-Here I look at some of the methods you can use to determine this type of information, and not just for color reduction.
+Here, I look at some of the methods you can use to determine this type of information, and not just for color reduction.

 ### Extracting Image Colors {#extract}

 #### Extracting the color table {#extract_colortable}

-You extract a color palatte from an image using a verbose "`identify`", using any of these methods which basically all does exactly the same thing.
+You extract a color palette from an image using a verbose "`identify`", using any of these methods which basically all do exactly the same thing.

 ~~~
 identify -verbose  image.png